rei/rei-cedar-docs/docs/foundation/motion/README.md

 #### Decorations
 Use the decorations pattern when:
-- Creating an emotional connection between the interface and user
+- Creating an emotional connection between the interface and the user
 - Sparking visual interest by keeping the user engaged
 - Delighting a user's experience without conveying new information